flyteorg/flyte/rfc/system/RFC-0000-console-ui-upgrade.md

 ## 9 Conclusion

-Initial user research has uncovered one consistent theme: people love Flyte but find the Flyte console UX to be awkward, idiosyncratic and inconvenient.
-The changes proposed here will have a small but positive impact on this bimodal user experience, and are also foundational step for creating a UX for the Flyte console that will be loved as much as the underlying engine.
+Usability research for Flyte has uncovered one consistent theme: people love the capabilities of the Flyte engine but experience the Flyte console as awkward, idiosyncratic and inconvenient to navigate.
+The changes proposed here are expected to have a small but positive impact toward reducing the bimodal nature of the user experience and are also foundational steps on a journey to make the Flyte console as beloved as the underlying engine.